 - Used Spotlight, our data analytics software, in our journals testing to interrogate 100% of journals posted across the Fund.
-This uses intelligent algorithms that identify higher risk and unusual items; - Made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; - Reviewed related party transactions and balances to identify if any inappropriate transactions had taken place; - Reviewed the accounting estimates for bias, such as the valuation of unlisted investments, that could result in material misstatement due to fraud; - Performed a walkthrough of the financial reporting process to identify the controls over journal entries and other adjustments posted in the preparation of the financial statements; - Assessed whether there is an appropriate level of segregation of duties over processing journal entries to the financial statements throughout the year; and - Tested the design and implementation of controls around the journals process during the year.
+This uses intelligent algorithms that identify higher risk and unusual items; - Made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments; - Reviewed the accounting estimates for bias, such as the valuation of unlisted investments, that could result in material misstatement due to fraud; - Performed a walkthrough of the financial reporting process to identify the controls over journal entries and other adjustments posted in the preparation of the financial statements; - Assessed whether there is an appropriate level of segregation of duties over processing journal entries to the financial statements throughout the year; and - Tested the design and implementation of controls around the journals process during the year.